drzzlio/kms-issuer/README.md

 It _can_ be used without config connector if, for example, your keys are being managed by an external IaC tool like terraform.
-In this case the `external` property of the `KMSIssuer.KeyRef` should be the self-link of the key in the GCP KMS API.
+In this case the `external` property of the `KMSIssuer.KeyRef` should be the link to the key in the GCP KMS API like `projects/gptops-playground/locations/us-central1/keyRings/kmsissuer-test/cryptoKeys/kmsissuer-test`.

 ```yaml
 cat << EOF | kubectl apply -f -